SEND MONEY ABROAD

-If you prefer to make your international payments at a branch, there are four ways to do it:
+If you have a foreign currency account or if you prefer to make your international payments at a branch, there are four ways to do it:

 The quickest way of sending payments abroad, including in Euros, provided the beneficiary’s bank is in the European Economic Area (EEA)*.